-For other countries, Platone uses the opportunities to present Platone at the international events for example:
+For other countries, Platone uses the opportunities to present the project at international events for example:

-- ISGAN (International Smart Grids Action Network) [8], a strategic platform to support high-level government attention and action for the accelerated development and deployment of smarter, cleaner electricity grids around the world - Mission Innovation [9], a global initiative working to accelerate clean energy innovation
+- ISGAN (International Smart Grids Action Network) [10], a strategic platform to support highlevel government attention and action for the accelerated development and deployment of smarter, cleaner electricity grids around the world - Mission Innovation [11], a global initiative working to accelerate clean energy innovation

-Mainly consortium partners B.A.U.M. and RSE are heavily involved in such international organizations.
+Mainly consortium partners B.A.U.M. and RSE are heavily involved in such international organisations.

-Consortium partner RWTH led the creation of a new project called SOGNO [10] within the Linux Foundation Energy (LFE), which is the key component of the DSO Technical Platform in Platone.
+Consortium partner RWTH led the creation of a new project called SOGNO [12] within the Linux Foundation Energy (LFE), which is the key component of the DSO Technical Platform in Platone.
 In November 2020 the software of the Platone DSO Technical Platform has been accepted as a project in the Linux Foundation Energy, which brings Platone to a world-wide audience.
 This means that the Platone DSO Technical Platform will benefit from a software development community, particularly bridging to activities in the USA and Australia that are going in the same direction.
-This activity got an unprecedented visibility including an interview with Prof. Monti for the major international magazine Forbes [11].
+This activity got an unprecedented visibility including an interview with Prof. Monti for the major international magazine Forbes [13].
 Project coordinator Prof. Monti, RWTH, has been recently selected as chair of the Technical Activity Council of LFE as proof of the key role of SOGNO.
 Especially partner RWTH is contributing from Platone perspective.
 For 2022 a first commercial adoption of the architecture of the LFE SOGNO project which includes the extensions of Platone is expected.
+Further cooperation activities, e.g. workshops are planned.
+In May 2022 SOGNO has received the innovation-award of the German federal state of North Rhine Westphalia.
+The SOGNO platform delivers the fundament of the work done at our Platone project.

-Figure 20: Logo of the LFE project SOGNO
+Figure 17: Logo of the LFE project SOGNO